elasticio/elasticio.github.io/content/_developers/component-json-technical-reference.md

 [See the dedicated article on the action/trigger object for more information.](component-json-technical-reference-actions-triggers.html)

-> **Note** All components must implement at least one action or at least one trigger.
+> **Please Note** All components must implement at least one action or at least one trigger.

 ## Deprecated